 In this activity, the connection between terrestrial mammals (humans) and open water marine mammals (orcas) is investigated through the comparison of traits.
 Students will compare and contrast features of orcas with themselves.

-Orcas, also known as killer whales, live mainly in deep, open ocean water, but are also often found close to the shore.
+Orcas, also known as killer whales, live mainly in deep, open ocean water, but can be found close to the shore for some activities.
 While orcas are smaller compared to other whales, they are very large compared to land animals.
 Some adult males can have having dorsal fins up to 2 metres tall!

 Orcas: